sean-waev/caseware-product-app/README.md

 ## Install Prerequisites

-Ensure you have the following installed on your machine
+Ensure you have the following installed on your machine:

-git
+- git

-node.js
+- node.js

-Angular CLI
+- Angular CLI

 you can install Angular CLI globally using npm:

 ```